nj026/Geo-Insight-The-Overlooked-Crises-Response-Center/Presentation_Brief.md

 | Persistence | Chronic or one-time? | 4+ consecutive underfunded years = structural neglect |
 | Allocation Neglect | Are last-resort funds also missing? | Signals failure even at emergency-response level |

 **Key design choice:** Severity is linear, not amplified.
-Ecuador (severity 2.8, 92% unfunded, worsening, persistent) IS highly overlooked — amplifying severity would incorrectly demote it from rank #4 to #22.
+Ecuador (severity 2.8, 92% unfunded, worsening, persistent) IS  overlooked — amplifying severity would incorrectly demote it to a lower rank.

 **Speaker note:** "Each dimension answers a different question.
 The multiplicative design means you can't game the ranking — you can't be 'overlooked' if you're well-funded, and you can't rank high from severity alone."